TURNER STATION

 Community

 The steel mills and factories brought on by World Wars I and II attracted many workers to east Baltimore.
-Racist regulations excluded African American workers from factory housing and many folks the residents grew Turner Station into one of the largest African American communities in Baltimore County.
+Racist regulations excluded African American workers from factory housing and as a result many residents in the area grew Turner Station into one of the largest African American communities in Baltimore County.

 Environmental Injustice